-You can see who has too much and what needs to be reassigned.
-Another great feature of Accelo is the number of integrations.
-These include Google Drive, Office 365, Outlook and more.
-Accelo also helps you monitor estimates, invoicing, scheduling and billing more so than other task management tools.
+Another great feature of this management app is the number of integrations.
+These include Google Drive, Office 365, Outlook, internet safety software; you name it.
+Accelo also helps you monitor estimates, invoicing, scheduling, and billing more so than any other task management app.

 - Team scheduling